CoderAcademyEdu/coder-academy-prework/web-dev.md

 * [http://codepen.io/](http://codepen.io/)

-### Vim (super hardcore tool to learn and optional tool to learn)
+### Vim (super hardcore tool to learn and optional)

-Some developers enjoy using a text editor called Vim.
-Vim has its own "language" which allows you to efficiently and precisely edit code or any text.
-It is not essential, but it is useful to know the basics of it because it is a text editor that can be found on most systems (except Windows systems).
-On OSX and Linux system type `vim` in the terminal and you will be in Vim!
-There is also the `vimtutor` command that provides you with an introduction on how to use Vim.
-Also check out [Vim Adventures]() for a game that shows your how to use Vim's keybindings.
+Vim is a text editor that has its own "language" which allows you to efficiently and precisely edit code or any text.

+It is not essential to learn, but it is useful to know the basics because it is a text editor that can be found on most systems (except Windows systems).

+On OSX and Linux systems running `vim` in the terminal will get you into Vim - if you are on Windows you can [install Vim](https://www.vim.org/download.php#pc).
+Also check out [Vim Adventures](https://vim-adventures.com/) for a game that shows your how to use Vim's keybindings.

 In any case, just remember, if you are ever stuck in Vim: typing `:q` to quit will get you back to the terminal.